-Yes, it is if only you know the tools to use and items to make.
+Yes, if only you know the tools and items to make.
 Bear in mind that you are using fragile wood.
 What makes it fragile is its softness.
 Avoid using rough sandpaper so that it will not break or tear.

 Is balsa wood easy to carve?

+Balsa wood is a long-standing favorite choice for carvers is weight, durability, flexibility, and stainability.
 As much as Balsa wood does not belong to the hardwood family, it remains soft enough to be easily used for carving.
-What makes Balsa wood a long-standing favorite choice for carvers, is the weight, durability, flexibility, and stainability.
 You can carve bears from balsa.

 Is balsa wood good for whittling?

 Balsa wood can be your best choice for making scale models, such as replica miniature buildings.
-It is easy to cut through, and that makes it ideal for wood carving beginners.
 Although it is lightweight, Balsa wood is a high-strength type of wood.
+It is easy to cut through, making it ideal for wood carving beginners.

 The process does not take time when cutting into the grain.
 Above all, do not be fooled by Balsa’s low density.
 It may be an easy carving wood, but you still need to make sure you use a sharp carving tool.